dart-lang/language/accepted/future-releases/nnbd/feature-specification.md

 type.
-There is no surface syntax for legacy types, and implementations should display the legacy type `T*` in the same way that they would display the type `T`, except in so far as it is useful to communicate to programmers for the purposes of error messages that the type originates in unmigrated code.
+There is no surface syntax for legacy types, and implementations should display the legacy type `T*` in the same way that they would display the type `T`, except in so far as it is useful to communicate to programmers for the purposes of error messages that the type originates in legacy code.

-When static checking is done in a migrated library, types which are imported from unmigrated libraries are seen as legacy types.
-However, type inference in the migrated library "erases" legacy types.
+When static checking is done in an opted-in library, types which are imported from legacy libraries are seen as legacy types.
+However, type inference in the opted-in library "erases" legacy types.
 That is, if a missing type parameter, local variable type, or closure type is inferred to be a type `T`, all occurrences of `S*` in `T` shall be replaced with `S`.
-As a result, legacy types will never appear as type annotations in migrated libraries, nor will they appear in reified positions.
+As a result, legacy types will never appear as type annotations in opted-in libraries, nor will they appear in reified positions.

 ### Exports

-If an unmigrated library re-exports a migrated library, the re-exported symbols retain their migrated status (that is, downstream migrated libraries will see their migrated types).
+If a legacy library re-exports an opted-in library, the re-exported symbols retain their opted-in status (that is, downstream migrated libraries will see their nnbd-aware types).

-It is an error for a migrated library to re-export symbols from an unmigrated library.
+It is an error for an opted-in library to re-export symbols from a legacy library.

 ### Super-interface and member type computation with legacy types.